-The BC Superweek Youth Series is a partnership between BC Superweek and Global Relay’s Bridge the Gap Fund, which coordinates the series.
-In addition to racing at the Tour de Delta Brenco Criterium, Global Relay Gastown Grand Prix, Giro di Burnaby p/b Appia Development and the Choices Markets Criterium at Steve Nash Fitness World presents Tour de White Rock, boys (12-15) and girls (12-16) will also contest a special Escape Velocity Tuesday Night Criterium, along with BC Superweek’s newest event, the PoCo Grand Prix p/b Dominion Lending Centres.
+BC Superweek Youth Series continues as a partnership between BC Superweek and Global Relay’s Bridge the Gap Fund, which coordinates the series.
+In addition to racing at the Tour de Delta Brenco Criterium, the PoCo Grand Prix, Global Relay Gastown Grand Prix, Giro di Burnaby p/b Appia Development and the Tour de White Rock Criterium, boys (12-15) and girls (12-16) will also contest BC Superweek’s newest event, the New West Grand Prix.

-In addition to giving up-and-coming racers a chance to compete in six races over eight days, the BC Superweek Youth Series will also give them a chance to test their bike handling skills at speed over the same iconic courses their heroes will race on later each evening in front of thousands of cheering race fans.
-Plans are also underway to continue the tradition of a morning ride, where youth racers can ride with the pros competing in BC Superweek.
+In addition to giving the up and coming racers a chance to compete in six races over eight days, BC Superweek Youth Series will also give them a chance to test their bike handling skills at speed over the same iconic courses their heroes will race on later each evening in front of thousands of cheering race fans.
+Further, plans are in the works to continue the tradition of the a morning ride with the pros where youth racers get the opportunity to ride alongside the pros competing in Superweek.

-The format for the youth races remains the same in order make the racing as accessible as possible for youth racers and their families.
+The format for the races remains the same in order make the racing as accessible as possible for youth racers and their families.
 Entry fees for the 20-minute races have been waived and the local youth cycling club EV/DEVO is offering to host out of town families.
-Registration for each youth race is limited to 50 riders.
+Registration for the youth races is limited to 50 riders.

-Andrew Pinfold, Managing Director of the Bridge the Gap fund is excited for the 2nd Annual BC Superweek Youth Series stating, “Last year I had goosebumps every night watching the kids race their hearts out!
-I’m over the moon that we have been able to work again with the various BC Superweek organizers to put in place events that provide such a great showcase for the future of our sport.
-I can’t wait to see the kids on the start line at again at Delta, Gastown, Burnaby and White Rock and the inaugural PoCo Grand Prix p/b Dominion Lending Centres.
-This initiative aligns with the Global Relay Bridge the Gap mission to work upstream to foster high quality, sustainable development of cycling in Canada.”
+Andrew Pinfold, Managing Director of the fund is excited for the 3nd Annual BC Superweek Youth Series stating, “Last year had goosebumps every night watching the kids race their hearts out!
+I’m thrilled that we have been able to work again with the various BC Superweek organizers to put in place events that provides such a great showcase for the future of our sport.
+I can’t wait to see the kids on the start line at again at Delta, PoCo, Gastown, Burnaby and White Rock and for the new inaugural New West Grand Prix.
+This initiative aligns with Global Relay Bridge the Gap’s mission of working upstream to foster high quality, sustainable development of cycling in Canada.”

 Events in BC Youth Superweek:

-July 9 – Tour de Delta Brenco Criterium
+July 8 – Tour de Delta Ladner Criterium

-July 16 – Choices Markets Criterium at Steve Nash Fitness World presents Tour de White Rock
+July 15 – Tour de White Rock Criterium

 The entry is free for all races in the series.

-To find out more about getting involved bike racing and for information on youth cycling programs in your area, please visit the Cycling BC Youth resource page http://cyclingbc.net/youth/youth-resources/
+To find out more about getting involved bike racing and for information on youth cycling programs in your area please visit the Cycling BC Youth resource page: https://cyclingbc.net/youth/